Daily Scrum

 Right Cases

-1) Turn off the sound and vibration on the phone during the meeting, put it on the table in an inverted state, or do not take it with you to the meeting room.
+1) Turn off the sound and vibration on your phone during the meeting, place it face down on the table, or leave it outside the meeting room.

 Summarizing everything that has been said

-Consistency, timeboxes, standing, correct questions, and answers to them.
-Also, respect, independence, autonomy, and self-organization of each team member are a clear indicator of the agile manifesto – people and interactions are more important than processes and tools.
+Consistency, timeboxing, standing, asking the right questions, and providing appropriate responses, as well as respect, independence, autonomy, and self-organization of each team member, are clear indicators of the Agile Manifesto’s principle that individuals and interactions are more important than processes and tools.

 Random Agile / Scrum Thought